Construction of Exponential Families from Statistical Manifolds: Basic Notions

 \subsection{Hessian manifold}

 Hessian manifolds exhibit particularly rich topological and geometric structures and share a deep relationship with Kähler manifolds.
 This relationship is especially manifested in the fact that the tangent bundle of any Hessian manifold is naturally endowed with a Kähler metric induced by the Hessian structure itself~\cite{shima2007geometry,dombrowski1962geometry,satoh2019almost}.
 Such manifolds occupy a central place in information geometry, Kähler geometry, special Kähler geometry, and complex analysis.
-They also play an important role in various applied fields, including convex optimization, statistics, combinatorics, Souriau's thermodynamics on Lie groups, and quantitative finance. \begin{defn} A locally flat manifold is a pair $(M, \nabla)$, where $\nabla$ is a connection whose torsion and curvature tensors vanish identically:

-Such a connection $\nabla$ is called a locally flat connection, and $(M, \nabla)$ is referred to as a locally flat manifold. \end{defn} \begin{defn} An affinely flat structure on an $m$-dimensional manifold $M$ is a complete atlas
+They also play an important role in various applied fields, including convex optimization, statistics, combinatorics, Souriau's thermodynamics on Lie groups\cite{souriau1997,barbaresco2015koszul}. \begin{defn} A locally flat manifold is a pair $(M, \nabla)$, where $\nabla$ is a connection whose torsion and curvature tensors vanish identically: Such a connection $\nabla$ is called a locally flat connection, and $(M, \nabla)$ is referred to as a locally flat manifold. \end{defn} \begin{defn} An affinely flat structure on an $m$-dimensional manifold $M$ is a complete atlas such that the transition maps $\Phi_i^{-1} \circ \Phi_j$ belong to the group $\Aff(\R^n)$ of affine transformations on $\mathbb{R}^m$. \end{defn} It's important to note that a manifold admits an affine structure if and only if it is locally flat. \begin{defn}[\cite{shima1997geometry, shima2007geometry}] A Riemannian metric $g$ on a locally flat manifold $(M, \nabla)$ is called a Hessian metric if, locally, there exists a smooth function $f$ such that where $(x_1, \dots, x_n)$ is a system of affine coordinates with respect to $\nabla$.
+A locally flat manifold $(M, \nabla)$ equipped with a Hessian metric $g$ is called a Hessian manifold and is denoted by $(M, g, \nabla)$. \end{defn} Let $D$ denote the Levi-Civita connection of $(M,g)$, and define Since both $\nabla$ and $D$ are torsion-free, we have Moreover, in affine coordinates, the components $\gamma^{i}_{jk}$ of $\gamma$ coincide with the Christoffel symbols $\Gamma^{i}_{jk}$ of $D$. \begin{prop}[\cite{shima1997geometry}] Let $(M, \nabla)$ be an locally flat manifold and $g$ a Riemannian metric.
+The following are equivalent: \begin{enumerate} \item $g$ is a Hessian metric; \item $(\nabla_X g)(Y,Z) = (\nabla_Y g)(X,Z)$ for all vector fields $X,Y,Z$; \item In affine coordinates $(x^i)$, $g_{ij}$ satisfies \item $g(\gamma_X Y, Z) = g(Y, \gamma_X Z)$ for all vector fields $X,Y,Z$; \item $\gamma_{ijk} = \gamma_{jik}$. \end{enumerate} \end{prop} On an orientable Hessian manifold $(M,g,\nabla)$, using the connection $\nabla$ and the volume element induced by $g$, Koszul introduced a closed 1-form, which Shima~\cite{shima2007geometry} refers to as the first Koszul form, associated with the Hessian structure $(\nabla, g)$. \begin{defn}[\cite{koszul1961domaines, shima1997geometry}] The first Koszul form $\beta$ associated with $(\nabla, g)$ is the $1$-form defined by where $\mathrm{Vol}_g$ denotes the Riemannian volume form induced by $g$. \end{defn} Directly from the definition, and in affine coordinates, We are now able to present the main theorem.